informatici/openhospital-gui/README.md

 **With docker compose**

-Simply run (it will run on localhost:3306):
+Simply run (it will run on localhost:3306 or check the 'default machine with IP' configured by your Docker-Machine):

     docker-compose up